 In South Australia, SPVs that meet the relevant mass and dimension requirements set out in the Notice and the South Australian schedule will operate on one of the two networks:

 - Three-axle Crane Network, as shown on the South Australian RAVnet Map System, for three-axle all terrain mobile cranes.

 - 40.0t Special Purpose Vehicle Network, as shown on the South Australian RAVnet Map System, for all other SPVs operating under the National SPV notice.

-Note: SPV that are not eligible to operate under the National Special Purpose Vehicle Notice will continue to require an access permit to operate in South Australia.
+Note: SPV that are not eligible to operate under the National Special Purpose Vehicle Notice will need to apply to the National Heavy Vehicle Regulator (NHVR) for a permit.

 Mobile cranes that are not covered by the National Class 1 Special Purpose Vehicle Notice operate under an access permit and travel on one of the following networks as shown on RAVnet Map System:

 - Five-axle crane network (Level One and Level Two)

 - Six-axle crane network - day travel